Tnath1/computing_descriptive-statitics/README.md

 * **8Repeat or Exit:** Users can choose to perform additional calculations or exit the application.

 ## Installation
-To install and run the Movie Renting API on your local machine, follow these steps:
+To install and run this **descriptive statistical app** on your local machine, follow these steps:

 * Clone this repository to your local machine.